Behçet’s disease (BD) is a rare immune disorder that causes inflammation of the blood vessels. It can affect both arteries and veins of any size.

 Mouth or genital sores

 Topical corticosteroid medications can be applied directly to sores in the mouth or genitals as prescribed by a doctor.
 Another option is a medicine called Colcrys (colchicine), which can be taken orally.
+Another medication called Otezla (Apremilast) has also been found to be helpful in patients with oral ulcers.

 For skin rashes, topical corticosteroid medications can be applied directly to the affected area.
 Another option is a medicine called colchicine, which can be taken orally.
 Prednisone is often used with colchicine for severe skin rashes.
 Other immune modulating agents such as azathioprine (Imuran) can also be used.